 - Features such as copy/paste, Chinese input, and file upload/download are currently not supported on CVMs using VNC login.

 - Mainstream browsers must be used when using VNC login on a CVM, such as Chrome, Firefox, and IE 10 or above.

 - A VNC login is a dedicated terminal, meaning only one user can use a VNC login at a time.

 You must already have the admin account/password (or key) for logging into Linux instance.

 - If you use a system default password to log in to the instance, obtain it by visiting Internal Message.

 If you forgot the password, then reset instance password.

 - Log in to the CVM Console.

-- On the instance’s management page, select the Linux CVM that you want to log in to and click Log In, as shown below:
+- On the instance’s management page, select the Linux CVM that you want to log in to and click Log In on the right side, as shown below:

-- In the Log into Linux Instance pop-up window, select Other method (VNC) and click Log in now, as shown below.
+- In the Log into Linux instance pop-up window, select Alternative login methods (VNC) and click Log In Now, as shown below.